Lights in the Night

 Lights in the Night is the second album by Flash and the Pan, released in 1980.
+Two singles were released internationally, "Media Man" and "Welcome to the Universe".

 Critical reception

 Billboard editors placed album review in Recommended section found the sound of the band similar to M and The Buggles but noticed the synthesized talk-sing voices of performers sounds tiring.